Speccy-Rom/SberMazon/README.md

-## SberMazon - global marketplace
+### SberMazon - global marketplace
 ___

 ##### professional marketplace for the sale of services, goods.
 You can sell your goods in an online shop on a suitable marketplace.

-### в данном проекте реализованы следующие возможности
+### the following features are implemented in this project

-* создание каталога товаров;
+* creating a product catalogue;
-* реализация корзины товаров с помощью сессий Django;
+* implementation of a shopping cart using Django sessions;
-* управление заказами покупателей;
+* management of customer orders;
-* отправка асинхронных уведомлений с помощью Celery / Rabbitmq;
+* sending asynchronous notifications via Celery / Rabbitmq;
-* подключение платежной системы к проекту;
+* connecting payment system to the project;
-* экспорт заказов в CSV;
+* export orders to CSV;
-* создание собственных обработчиков для сайта администрирования;
+* creating custom handlers for the administration website;
-* динамическое формирование счетов в формате PDF;
+* dynamic generation of invoices in PDF format;
-* создание системы купонов и скидок;
+* creating a system of coupons and discounts;
-* добавление переводов на сайте;
+* adding translations on the website;
-* локализация моделей с помощью django-parler;
+* model localization using django-parler;
-* добавление рекомендаций товаров для покупателей.
+* adding product recommendations for customers.

-В проекте задействованы такие технологии как:
+The project involves technologies such as:

 * Python 3
 * Django